annazeit/rosrover/docs/jetson_reflash_guide.md

      UEFI Firmware Settings
    ```

 3. **Select "Install Jetson ISO r39.2.0"** (it should already be highlighted - just press Enter)

-   ⚠️ Do NOT accidentally select "Boot from next volume"  -  that skips the installer
+   **Do NOT** accidentally select "Boot from next volume" - that skips the installer

 ---

 ## Step 4 - Run the installer

 The installer runs automatically.
 It will:
 - Wipe the NVMe SSD completely